developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-6/guide/about/index.md

 #### New Features

 * **Enterprise Keyboard can now display Canned text responses** in a drop-down list as specified in Enterprise Keyboard Designer 1.4 (or later).
 When selected from the list, the Canned response is sent to the focused input field as if typed in manually.
-See the [Enterprise Keyboard Designer user guide](http://zebra-stage.github.io/ekd/latest/guide/usage/#cannedtext) to learn more.
+See the [Enterprise Keyboard Designer user guide](http://techdocs.zebra.com/ekd/latest/guide/usage/#cannedtext) to learn more.

 * **A keyboard layout created in Enterprise Keyboard Designer 1.4 (or later) can be set as the default layout** for the device, and to automatically appear whenever an input field receives focus.

-> For more information about these new EKB 3.4 features, please refer to the [Enterprise Keyboard Designer usage guide](/ekd/latest/guide/usage).
+> For more information about these new EKB 3.4 features, please refer to the [Enterprise Keyboard Designer user guide](http://techdocs.zebra.com/ekd/latest/guide/usage).

 #### New Tutorials